octo-technology-downunder/aws-labs-s3/README.md

     At the same time, web console handles such kind of keys with `/` in it as hierarchy, making objects navigation more traditional

 # Managing permission
+By default all files and buckets are created with private access permissions.
+This can be changed via both console and cli.<br>
+### To change bucket's permissions via console:
+* Goto AWS console, select S3 service
+* Navigate to `temp-foundation-labs-s3-<your_name>` bucket, then `Permissions` tab
+* In `Public access` section click on `Everyone` and tick `List objects` checkbox

+Now any AWS account has read access to this bucket.